haddocking/haddocking.github.io/education/powerfit-webserver/index.md

-This tutorial will show you how to utilize the PowerFit web server developed in our lab and that uses either a multi-core version of the software through a local cluster hosted in Utrecht or some GP-GPU resources available worldwide.
+This tutorial will show you how to utilize the PowerFit web server developed in our lab and that uses either a multi-core version of the software through a local cluster hosted in Utrecht or a GPU-accelerated version making use of some GP-GPU resources available worldwide.
 This web server only requires a web browser to work and benefits from the last development made in the software within a stable and tested workflow.
 Beyond the automated workflow making use of PowerFit, the web server also performs